leonlibraries/decisi/README.md

 # decisi (incubating)

-a standalone Rule-Decision system which is based on Java language and RETE algorithm
+a standalone Rule-Decision system which based on Java language and RETE algorithm

 ### target
 - [ ] Java language based support